vstadnytskyi/intel-realsense-devices/docs/source/configuration_file.rst

 .. code-block:: yaml

     channels:
-      - #<- channel entery
+      - #<- channel enter

-- The Channel parameter is a list with each element contaning a dictioniry of parameters.
+- The Channel parameter is a list with each element containing a dictionary of parameters.
 -  If a channel parameter is not defined then default values will be used.
-- There must be an entry for each differnt type of channel.
+- There must be an entry for each different type of channel.
 - There are 5 parameter for an image channel, and 3 for the IMU.

 Example of an element: